webhintio/hint/docs/user-guide/index.md

 ### Ignoring domains

-Sometimes you don't have control over all the infrastructure and there is nothing you can do about it.
+Sometimes you don’t have control over all the infrastructure and there is nothing you can do about it.
 Reporting errors in those cases just generates noise and frustration.
 Instead of globally disabling a rule you might just want to turn it off for a domain, or directly ignore